This YouTube video playlist contains videos to help you understand every aspect of MLA Citation Style.

 “Security in Airports.”
 The Gazette [Cedar Rapids], 5 May 2013, p.
 A1.

 Flitter, Emily.
 "This Is What Racism Sounds Like in the Banking Industry."
 The New York Times, 11 Dec.
 2019, www.nytimes.com/2019/12/11/business/jpmorgan-banking-racism.html.
-Accessed 19 Dec.
-2019.

 * Page numbers refer to the print MLA Handbook, available at Kirkwood libraries.

 Author.
 "Title of Page or Article."
 Title of Website, Publisher of website, Date published, URL.
-Accessed day month year.
-[Access date is optional, but recommended especially for pages where the content might change.]

 Lohr, Kathy.
 “Controversy Swirls around Harsh Anti-Obesity Ads.”
 All Things Considered, NPR, 9 Jan.
 2012, www.npr.org/2012/01/09/144799538/ controversy-swirls-around-harsh-anti-obesity-ads.

 Lambert, Verity.
 “Time and Relative Dimensions in Space.”
 Gallifrayan Compendium, 4 July 2017, www.tombakerltd.edu/timevehicle.
-Accessed 9 Oct.
-2019.

 “Don’t Just Manage Your Money, Own It!”
 Feed the Pig, American Institute of CPA, www.feedthepig.org/manage-yourmoney#.WMLUKvKs6Rg.
 Accessed 10 Aug.
 2019.

 “Gout and Diabetes.”
 WebMD, 10 Nov.
-2017, https://www.webmd.com/arthritis/gout-diabetes-connection#1.
+2017, www.webmd.com/arthritis/gout-diabetes-connection#1.
 Accessed 25 Nov.
 2017.

 United States, Congress.
 Public Law 111-122.
 United States Statutes at Large, vol. 123, 2009, pp. 3480-82.
 U.S. Government Publishing Office, www.gpo.gov/fdsys/pkg/STATUTE-123/pdf/STATUTE-123.pdf.
-Accessed 6 May 2019.

 Last name, First name, role.
 Title of Film.
-Distributor of film.
-Date released.
+Distributor of film, Date released.

 Garland, Judy, performer.
 The Wizard of Oz.
 Loew's, 1939.